That Wasn't So Bad

 I found lots of other things to do and excuses not to submit.
 It was my family who encouraged me to keep trying.

-It was March 2014 before I made the decision to submit my manuscript to another publisher.
+It was March 2014 before I decided to submit my manuscript to another publisher.
 I had the same emotions and shaking hands that I had the first time I submitted Death on Paradise Creek to a publisher.
 I sent a query letter and synopsis and waited for the next rejection.

 One month later, Black Rose Writing requested the entire manuscript.
 In June, they offered me a contract.
 I can’t begin to explain my surprise and excitement.